 The Culliver law replaced the Mullan-Gage Act.
 Then the federal prohibition director asked state troopers and local law enforcement officers to help arrest Prohibition violators .

-Declining support for Prohibition made obtaining convictions increasingly difficult.
+Declining support for Prohibition made obtaining convictions increasingly hard.
 Passage of the federal Jones Act of 1929 made violations of Prohibition laws a felony rather than a misdemeanor.
 It also increased maximum penalties.
-Nevertheless, the penalties actually imposed in both New York State and the rest of the nation remained low.
+But the penalties actually imposed in both New York State and the rest of the nation remained low.

 Prohibition Support Collapsed